 Do you want to learn hundreds of new Spanish words in minutes?
 This is quite possible, and actually very easy.
-The only thing you have to do is identify the English Spanish cognates, apply a few rules and start using all this new vocabulary.
+The only thing you have to do is identify cognates in Spanish, apply a few rules and start using all this new vocabulary.
 But first of all, do you know what is a cognate?
+This is what we are going to learn in today’s post.

 Cognates are words from two languages that are the same or similar.
-As English borrows many words from Latin there are hundreds of Spanish cognates: estación, ilusión, correctamente, hábilmente, curioso, misterioso, felicidad, humanidad…
+As English borrows many words from Latin there are hundreds of English – Spanish cognates: estación, ilusión, correctamente, hábilmente, curioso, misterioso, felicidad, humanidad, hospital, farmacia, elefante…

 Let’s see how to identify the different types of cognates and how they work, in the video below.